Warehouse Safety Tips

 January 9, 2014

 Another common hazard caused by the improper storage of inventory is falling objects.
-If pallets or items aren’t neatly stacked, they can potentially fall out of the racking or shelving.
-This will not only compromise the safety of your employees, but will also damage valuable products.
+If pallets or items are not neatly stacked, they can potentially fall out of the racking or shelving.
+This will not only compromise the safety of your employees but will also damage valuable products.
 Properly and neatly storing pallets or loose product is one way to avoid this, but accidents do happen.
 Make sure all forklift and lift equipment operators are properly trained to minimize human error, as this is typically the main cause.

 Some common safety procedures that will reduce the amount of incidents in your warehouse include the following:

 Never block emergency exits, first aid and eye wash stations, or fire extinguishers

 Never leave sharp tools or parts out where people could accidentally cut themselves